 The device is read through the optical interface.
 An (USB) IR reader is needed and connected to Home Assistant.

-Adding Landis+Gyr Heat Meter to your Home Assistant instance can be done via the user interface, by using this My button:
+To add the Landis+Gyr Heat Meter integration to your Home Assistant instance, use this My button:

 If the above My button doesn’t work, you can also perform the following steps manually: